dawiidio/haper-hooks/README.md

 # Haper hooks
-haper-hooks is a small library with three React hooks for easier data fetching from REST APIs.
+haper-hooks is a small library with a few React hooks for easier data fetching from REST APIs.
-For better performance in SPA applications hooks automatically detects already unmounted components and cancels requests initialized by them
+For better performance in SPA applications hooks automatically detects already unmounted components and cancels requests initialized by them if any is pending

 ## Install
 ```sh